Tocharians: Kushan Empire (2nd century AD)

 The Kushan Empire expanded into the Tarim during the 2nd century AD, bringing Buddhism, Kushan art, Sanskrit as a liturgical language and Prakrit as an administrative language (in the southern Tarim states).
 With these Indic languages came scripts, including the Brahmi script (later adapted to write Tocharian) and the Kharosthi script.

-From the 3rd century, Kucha became a centre of Buddhist studies.
+From the 3rd century, Kucha became a center of Buddhist studies.
 Buddhist texts were translated into Chinese by Kuchean monks, the most famous of whom was Kumārajīva (344–412/5).
 Captured by Lü Guang of the Later Liang in an attack on Kucha in 384, Kumārajīva learned Chinese during his years of captivity in Gansu.
 In 401, he was brought to the Later Qin capital of Chang'an, where he remained as head of a translation bureau until his death in 413.

 The Kizil Caves lie 65 km west of Kucha, and contain over 236 Buddhist temples.
 Their murals date from the 3rd to the 8th century.

 Many of these murals were removed by Albert von Le Coq and other European archaeologists in the early 20th century, and are now held in European museums, but others remain in their original locations.

 An increasingly dry climate in the 4th and 5th centuries led to the abandonment of several of the southern cities, including Niya and Krorän, with a consequent shift of trade from the southern route to the northern one.

 Confederations of nomadic tribes also began to jostle for supremacy.

 The northern oasis states were conquered by Rouran in the late 5th century, leaving the local leaders in place.
+The nearby area of Gaochang and the Jushi Kingdom were alternatively ruled as a Chinese Prefecture, taken over by the Northern Liang in 442 CE, conquered by the Rouran Khaganate in 460, and conquered by the Gaoju Turks in 488.